Discover the program from the inside.

-Pairs of MASSIE students are matched with local and area families (Sackville, Amherst, Moncton) who agree to meet their students at least twice a month over the course of the summer (June to mid-August).
+Pairs of MASSIE students are matched with local and area families (Sackville, Amherst, Moncton) who agree to meet their students at least once a month (or 3-4 times) over the course of the summer (June to mid-August).

 The date, duration, and nature of each meeting is left for the families and students to decide on their own.
 It might be a backyard BBQ, a trip to the beach, an afternoon of shopping, or an evening spent watching minor league soccer action.